Huambo: Post-independence

 The city would still be formally under the control of the MPLA government, but tension progressively built-up due to increasing violent actions.
 By the end of 1992 all foreign aid agencies had withdrawn from Huambo.
 UNITA took full control of the town in the course of horrendous street-to-street battles that started just after Christmas 1992 and reached its climax by mid-January in 1993.
 Violent combats in and around Huambo lasted for 55 days, until the MPLA Government troops withdrew and UNITA gained full control of the city.
 Most other cities in the Central Plateau were also occupied by UNITA at the time.

 The armed conflict flared up again in August 1994.
 A large offensive gave back to the Government the control of Huambo on 9 November, and soon after all other provincial capitals.
 The UNITA headquarters was then moved to Jamba in the province of Kuando Kubango.

-The war ended formally on November 20, 1994 with the signature of the Lusaka Protocol.
+The war ended formally on 20 November 1994 with the signature of the Lusaka Protocol.
 To a great extent this step meant a move towards normalcy, and was received in Huambo with moderate optimism.
 UNITA moved again its headquarters soon after signing the protocol, this time to Bailundo, some 50 km north of the provincial capital.
 This relocation raised serious concerns among most observers.

 By 1995 free transit of people and goods was quite reestablished in the Province.
 By the end of the year the United Nations peacekeepers (UNAVEM III) had been deployed in Huambo, following the provisions of the Lusaka Protocol.
-1996 and 1997 were years of relative improvement of the living conditions of civilians in Huambo, although return movements were only moderate, reconstruction slow and commercial activities didn't regain their past vigor.
+1996 and 1997 were years of relative improvement of the living conditions of civilians in Huambo, although return movements were only moderate, reconstruction slow and commercial activities did not regain their past vigor.

 After the United Nations Security Council enforced sanctions against UNITA (29 October 1997), because of delays in the implementation of the Lusaka Protocol and reluctance to demilitarize and turn over its strongholds, insecurity in Huambo increased gradually, especially in the second half of 1998.
 In early December the Government launched an offensive aimed at taking the last strongholds held by UNITA in Huambo and Kuito, this new war outbreak soon extending to other regions of the country.

 Huge population displacements started once again from the rural areas to Huambo, Kuito and Caala.
 Large camps of internally displaced people were then installed in these cities as the Humanitarian Community was forced to retire out of UNITA-controlled areas, withdrawing completely by the end of the year and concentrating in Huambo, Caala, and later, Ukuma.

 The security situation got extremely volatile.
-As Huambo and other major towns in the Plateau were being shelled from Bailundo and other positions still in possession of UNITA, two C-130 Hercules aircraft chartered by the United Nations with 23 people on board were shot down over Vila Nova (Dec.
-26, 1998 and Jan.
-2, 1999), as they were trying to evacuate to Luanda the last remains of the UNAVEM III mission in Huambo.
+As Huambo and other major towns in the Plateau were being shelled from Bailundo and other positions still in possession of UNITA, two C-130 Hercules aircraft chartered by the United Nations with 23 people on board were shot down over Vila Nova (on 26 December 1998 and 2 January 1999), while they were trying to evacuate to Luanda the last remains of the UNAVEM III mission in Huambo.